Winner of $533M Mega Millions jackpot revealed

 NEW JERSEY (WABC) --The mystery winner of the $533 million Mega Millions jackpot was revealed at New Jersey Lottery headquarters in Trenton on Friday.

-The new millionaire, Richard Wahl, 47, of Vernon, NJ, bought the winning ticket at a Lukoil gas station in Riverdale, Morris County.
+The newest millionaire is 47-year-old Richard Wahl, of Vernon, who bought the winning ticket at a Lukoil gas station in Riverdale, Morris County.

-Mr. Wahl said that he's only played the Mega Millions twice in his life and the second time he won.
+Wahl said that he's only played the Mega Millions twice in his life, and the second time was the charm.

-He decided to buy the tickets and a coke at the gas station with the $22 he had in his wallet.
-He actually went to check the numbers at 8 p.m. on Friday, March 31st because he didn't realize the drawing was at 11.
+He decided to buy the tickets and a Coke at the gas station with the $22 he had in his wallet.
+He actually went to check the numbers at 8 p.m. on Friday, March 31, because he didn't realize the drawing was at 11 p.m.
 As his wife was folding laundry around midnight, he went downstairs and checked the numbers again.

-Mr. Wahl said he felt more excited with each number he hit, but he didn't realize he had the Mega ball.
-So, initially, he thought he had won a million dollars.
-He had tears in his eyes when he described the realization that he had actually won the jackpot of $533 million.

 "It was truly amazing," Wahl said.

+He said his excitement grew with each number he hit, but he didn't realize he also had the Mega Ball.
+So initially, he thought he had won $1 million.
+He had tears in his eyes when he described the realization that he had actually won the jackpot.

-He said he ran upstairs and told his wife "We get to go on vacation!"
-She thought he was kidding and said, "Don't be an idiot."
-Wahl says they hugged and cried all night.
+He said he ran upstairs and told his wife, "We get to go on vacation!"

-They cancelled their weekend plans, put the winning ticket in a fire proof safe, and checked the numbers "at least 15 times."
+Wahl says they hugged and cried all night before cancelling their weekend plans, putting the winning ticket in a fire-proof safe, and checking the numbers "at least 15 times."

-Mr. Wahl works as a production manager at AAK Food Service in Hillside, New Jersey.
-He plans stay at his job to help with the transition for a bit and then he says he will officially retire.

-He says that he will take care of his wife, who is from Mexico.
+Wahl works as a production manager at AAK Food Service in Hillside, New Jersey.
+He plans stay at his job to help with the transition for a bit, and then he says he will officially retire.
+He plans to take care of his wife, who is from Mexico.
 When asked if he planned to buy her something nice, Wahl replied, "She's my wife, she's my queen, I want to make sure she's taken care of."

 Wahl also plans to take care of his mother and is happy that she'll never have to worry about money again.
 In addition, he said he would love to rebuild a 1963 Corvette.

 Wahl added that they plan to help out family members, some friends and donate money to those in need.
 He would not say, for safety reasons, if he had children.
 Wahl would also not reveal where they planned to vacation, but said he was hopping a plane Friday night.

-The owner of the station won $30,000 for selling the winning ticket.
+The owner of the station won $30,000 for selling the winning ticket, and he said he planned to share the money with his employees.

 The lucky numbers were 59 - 46 - 28 - 11 - 31, Mega Ball 1.

-Wahl received the fourth largest jackpot in the history of the game.
+Wahl received the fourth largest jackpot in the history of the game and the 10th larges in US history.
 No one had matched all six numbers drawn since January.

 Mega Millions tickets are sold in 43 states plus the District of Columbia and the U.S. Virgin Islands.